Joanne Fedler: Biography

 Fedler was born in South Africa and has studied law in both South Africa and the US.
 She has law degrees from the University of the Witwatersrand and from Yale which she attended on a Fulbright scholarship in 1993.
 She was a lecturer in law at the University of the Witwatersrand from 1994–1995.
-She lives in Sydney with her husband and two children.

 Books

 Her first novel, The Dreamcloth, was published by Jacana Media in 2005.
 The Dreamcloth was nominated for the Sunday Times Fiction Prize in 2006.
 Jennifer Crocker wrote that "The Dreamcloth marks a watershed moment in South African fiction."

 In 2006, her book Secret Mothers' Business was published in Australia by Allen & Unwin.
 It has also been published in South Africa and the United Kingdom, with rights sold in Germany, Czechoslovakia, and Croatia.
 To date it has sold over 600,000 copies worldwide.

 She is also the author of Things Without A Name, a contemporary love story set in the world of rape and domestic violence, published by Allen & Unwin (2008); When Hungry, Eat (2010), Allen & Unwin; It Doesn't Have to Be So Hard: the Secrets to Finding and Keeping Intimacy, co-authored with Graeme Friedman, (2012) Random House; The Reunion, published by Allen & Unwin (2012); and Love in the Time of Contempt: Consolation for Parents of Teenagers, Hardie Grant Books (2015).

-Her latest book, Your Story: How to Write It so Others Will Want to Read It was published by Hay House in 2017.

 Activism

 Joanne Fedler has made appearances at the Sydney Writers Festival, the Jewish Sydney Writers Festival, the Dymocks Literacy Foundation Great Debate, and the Gidget Foundation to raise money for post-natal depression.

 In 1996, she set up a legal advocacy centre to end violence against women of which she was the CEO until 1998.

-Joanne was also one of the founding directors of Moonstone Media, which produces and publishes branded books designed to enhance organisations and businesses profiles in their markets.
-In 2006, Moonstone Media published A Pocketful of Sequins, a book of inspirational quotes by people whose lives have been affected by breast cancer for the three national breast cancer organisations in Australia to raise money for breast cancer research.